Complexity Theory

 The aim of the course is to introduce the theory of computational complexity.
 The course will explain measures of the complexity of problems and of algorithms, based on time and space used on abstract models.
 Important complexity classes will be defined, and the notion of completeness established through a thorough study of NP-completeness.
 Applications to cryptography will be considered.

 - More NP-complete problems.
-Sets, numbers and scheduling.
-Matching, set covering and knapsack.
+3-colourability; scheduling, matching, set covering, and knapsack.

 - Space complexity.
-Deterministic and non-deterministic space complexity classes.
-The reachability method.
-Savitch’s theorem.
+Space complexity classes; Savitch’s theorem.

 Objectives